Memory Games

 What’s in the bag?

 Place several objects in a bag.
 Each player pulls an item out of the bag and names it.
 Then, all items are put back in the bag.
 The challenge is to remember as many items as possible.
-This game can be made more complex by adding more items or categorising the objects (e.g., kitchen items, toys).
+Make it harder by adding more things to the bag.

 The story game